 - The Default Sagemcom Livebox 4 Router Username is: admin

-- The Default Sagemcom Livebox 4 Router Password is: password
+- The Default Sagemcom Livebox 4 Router Password is: printed on router

 After you have entered the router's username and password, go ahead and press the OK button to continue.